notthatbreezy/personal_website/README.md

-personal_website
+My Personal Website
 ================

-Just a basic django web site to use as a personal website
+Just a basic website for personal use.
+Nothing too special here, feel free to fork and use as much as you would like.